This HTML version of

 Because the window we used in this example is symmetric, cross-correlation and convolution yield the same result.
 When we use other windows, we will have to be more careful.

-You might wonder why convolution is defined like this, with the window applied in a way that seems backwards.
+You might wonder why convolution is defined the way it is.
 There are two reasons:

 8.3 The frequency domain